FAIRMetrics/Metrics/MaturityIndicators/Gen2/Gen2_MI_I1B.md

 The unambiguous communication of knowledge and meaning (what symbols are, and how they relate to one another) necessitates the use of languages that are capable of representing these concepts in a machine-readable manner.

-There is debate in the community about what languages would be considered "knowledge representation languages", as such this Maturity Metric is broken into two sub-metrics (Gen2-FM-I1A and Gen2-FM-I1B).
-This metric takes a strict interpretation, accepting only formats that are ontologically-grounded and machine-resolvable.
+There is debate in the community about what languages would be considered "knowledge representation languages", as such this Maturity Indicator is broken into two sub-MIs (Gen2-FM-I1A and Gen2-FM-I1B).
+This MI takes a strict interpretation, accepting only formats that are ontologically-grounded and machine-resolvable.